 - Dry mouth

-What are the Risks and Effects of Methamphetamine Abuse?
+What Are the Risks and Effects of Methamphetamine Use?

 - Intense feelings of pleasure